What is the best Eevee evolution in Pokemon Go? All Eeveelutions ranked

 - Eeveelution stats

 The best Eevee evolution in Pokemon Go is Umbreon.
 It’s a PvP champion that really excels in the Great League and the Ultra League, with great Defense stats that make it the tankiest Eeveelution available.

 Of course, deciding the best Eeveelution also depends on how you intend to use it.
 If you need a budget Dragon-slayer, for example, then Sylveon will be a better choice than Umbreon thanks to its Fairy typing.

 There’s also an element of personal preference to consider.
 Some players love cute Pokemon, so they’ll always go for Sylveon, while others prefer an intimidating-looking creature like Jolteon or Flareon.

-Below, we’ve ranked all of the Eevee evolutions from best to worst base on their overall performance.
+Below, we’ve ranked all of the Eevee evolutions from best to worst based on their overall performance.

 Umbreon has long been considered the best Eevee evolution in Pokemon Go, and that’s still the case thanks to great bulk and some powerful moves that make it one of the best Dark-types across the game.

 Of all the Eeveelutions, it has the best PvP potential in both the Great League and the Ultra League, especially with the new Level 50 cap which allows it to reach a max CP of 2445 with some deadly stats.